sb1752/sb1752.github.io/_foundations/trusting-bitcoin-scarcity.md

 Bitcoin, however, is not based on a client-server model.
 It’s a peer to peer distributed network.
 Instead of clients and centralized servers, there are only independent nodes.
 There is no central server where data is retrieved from.
 Instead, every node runs the software that is written by Bitcoin developers and therefore every node has full access to the code.
 And the data - which in this case is the entire blockchain of transactions - is stored separately on each individual node.
 In other words, every node has a copy of the complete codebase and the full blockchain data.

 The nodes in aggregate form a peer to peer network.
 If a code update is made that is not supported by the network participants, node operators can choose not to run that software update on their node.
 If enough participants reject the update, the network continues to function as it did before, only accepting software updates that nodes agree to. **Bitcoin’s rules therefore are determined by the consensus of a globally distributed network of nodes**.
 No one individual entity, neither the developers nor the miners, can make any changes unilaterally.
 This is what Bitcoiners mean when we say it is decentralized.
 The network functions according to the demands of the network in totality.
 There are no rulers.
-This is, again, a very radical concept and nothing like it has ever existed before in history.

 This leaves one more question.
 Can the consensus change?
 What if the distributed network of nodes decide to accept a change to the 21 million supply cap?
 It’s possible, but there is no reason to believe this will happen anytime soon for two reasons.
 One is ideological.
 People, such as myself, participate in Bitcoin because we align with the vision of a disinflationary monetary system as a superior alternative to the inflationary fiat system that exists today.
 The other reason has to do with self-interest.
 Bitcoiners are not incentivized to inflate away their own wealth by distributing more Bitcoin.